Nexmo/station/_documentation/stitch/concepts/mos.md

 ### How is MOS calculated?

 The MOS is [calculated using a formula](https://docs.telcobridges.com/tbwiki/MOS), which utilizes multiple features of the data stream passed over the network via the stats WebRTC exposes.
 Among those features, the ones with the most significant impact are:

 * Packet loss - the amount of data packets that never made it from the sender to the receiver

 * Latency - the time it takes a data packet to get from the sender to the receiver, and back to the sender

 * Jitter - the difference between the latency of one data flow to the other.
-In other words, how delayed was a received data packet, comparing to the previous received data packet
+In other words, how delayed was a received data packet, comparing to the previously received data packet

 An R-value is calculated based on those factors and is later used to calculate the final MOS, by the following formula: